apache/datafusion/datafusion/functions-array/README.md

 [DataFusion][df] is an extensible query execution framework, written in Rust, that uses Apache Arrow as its in-memory format.

-This crate contains functions for working with arrays, such as `array_append` that works with `ListArray`, `LargeListArray` and `FixedListArray` types from the `arrow` crate.
+This crate contains functions for working with arrays, such as `array_append` that work with `ListArray`, `LargeListArray` and `FixedListArray` types from the `arrow` crate.

 [df]: https://crates.io/crates/datafusion